coreos/rpm-ostree/docs/manual/administrator-handbook.md

 Will create a new deployment with the target package removed.

+Note that package layering is currently in preview mode and as such may change interface or functionality before being declared stable.

 ## Filesystem layout

 The only writable directories are `/etc` and `/var`.
 In particular,